simengronli/kmr_ws/src/kmr_bringup/README.md

 ## [`navigation.launch.py`](./launch/navigation.launch.py)
-Due to issues configuring the ´observetion_sources´ parameter in 2D costmaps in both the local and global costmap only a single laserscan is used.
-To combine both laser scanner [kmr_concatenator](../kmr_concatenator/README.md) is used again.
+Example using Navigation 2 in Isaac Sim with the KMR.

+The map has to match the environment the robot is placed in.
+This can be specified on line 17 in [`navigation.launch.py`](./launch/navigation.launch.py).
+Parameter files are located in the [config](./config) directory and should be specified on line 24 in [`navigation.launch.py`](./launch/navigation.launch.py).

 Startup procedure:
 1. Start simulation in Isaac Sim